-Pedro Rios serves as director of the AFSC’s U.S./Mexico Border Program and has been on staff with AFSC for nine years.
-He is also acting chairperson for the San Diego Immigrant Rights Consortium, a coalition of over 25 different organizations in San Diego working to support the rights of immigrants.
+Pedro Rios serves as director of the AFSC’s U.S./Mexico Border Program and has been on staff with AFSC for 13 years.
+He is also chairperson for the San Diego Immigrant Rights Consortium, a coalition of over 25 different organizations in San Diego working to support the rights of immigrants.

 Currently, Pedro is overseeing a program that documents abuses by law enforcement agencies, working with many community groups, advocating for policy change, and interacting with migrant communities.
-Pedro has been widely interviewed and published by the Associated Press, San Diego Union, Univision, Pacifica Radio, among others.
+Pedro has been widely interviewed and published by the Associated Press, Univision, ABC10, NBC7, and Think Progress, among others.

 In 1947, AFSC was a co-recipient of the Nobel Peace Prize, for our work “…from the nameless to the nameless….” on behalf of all Quakers.